Oak Leaf Ivy

 Cissus rhombifolia is considered non-toxic to cats, dogs, and horses, making it a safe choice for pet-friendly households.

-Water your plant when the top inch of soil feels dry.
-It prefers to remain consistently moist but is susceptible to root rot if left in standing water.
-Always ensure the pot has drainage holes and discard excess water from the saucer.
+Water when the top inch of soil feels dry.
+Keep moisture steady without leaving the plant in standing water.
+Use a pot with drainage holes and empty the saucer.

 In-Depth Care & Growth